John-Varghese-EH/py-Cipher-Tool/README.md

 # Cipher Tool

-A compact, modular Python project for the "Python Essentials" course.
-This tool allows users to encrypt and decrypt text and files using classical ciphers via a clean Command Line Interface (CLI).
+A small, modular Python project for the course "Python Essentials".
+This allows enciphering and deciphering the text and files using classical ciphers through a clean Command Line Interface (CLI).

 ## Features

 - **Ciphers Supported**:
-  - **Caesar Cipher**: A simple substitution cipher that shifts characters by a specified amount.
+  - **Caesar Cipher**: A substitution cipher that simply shifts characters by a certain amount.
   - **Vigenère Cipher**: A polyalphabetic substitution cipher using a keyword.
-  - **XOR Cipher**: A bitwise operation cipher suitable for both text and binary files.
+  - **XOR Cipher**: A bitwise operation cipher that can be applied to both text and binary files.

 - **Modes**:
-  - **Text Mode**: Encrypt/Decrypt text directly from the command line.
+  - **Text Mode**: Encrypt/Decrypt inside command line.
   - **File Mode**: Encrypt/Decrypt text files (Caesar/Vigenère) or arbitrary binary files (XOR).

 - **Educational Focus**: